neondatabase/website/content/docs/conceptual-guides/branching.md

 3. Enter a name for the branch.

-3. Select the project or brach that you want to branch from.
+3. Select the project or branch that you want to branch from.

 4. Select the type of branch you want to create.
     - **Head**: Branch the current state of the parent project.
 The branch is created with all of the parent project data.